carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 4.8 Market Maker

 Market maker exists in all two-sided markets.
 Market maker makes profit by providing liquidity and bear market making risks.
 Since position tokens are all standard ERC-20 tokens.
-All market making mechanisms in the crypto world can be introduced here.
-Market maker can follow the traditional buy low sell high strategy by observing the orderbook.
+All market making mechanisms in the crypto world could be recalibrated to be utilized in this market.
+Market makers can follow the traditional buy low sell high strategy by observing the orderbook.
 They can also profit from creating position token pairs and lend it to automatic liquidity pool like Uniswap.